I’ll be honest. Birdy is giving me a run for my money lately.

 We’ve entered the Phase of Discontent.

-The screeching, screaming, back-arching days when nothing seems to make her happy, when she can never keep up, and when the only thing she has interest in doing are all the things she can't do. (aka she wants to do whatever her sisters are doing).
+The screeching, screaming, back-arching days when nothing seems to make her happy, when she can never keep up, and when the only thing she has interest in doing are all the things she can’t do. (aka she wants to do whatever her sisters are doing).
+Check out this website for customized baby gifts to your adorable ones.

 It is begining to wear a bit on my nerves.
 A full day of a discontented baby makes for a very long day.
 I try to remind myself that this is a phase, that all my children went though this.
 That with each of the girls there were days where I found myself standing in the doorway, tears creeping down my cheeks, waiting for my husband to arrive home from work so that I could hand over the babe and catch my breath.